InfinityAlgo-Academy/LightHouse/docs/running-at-scale.md

 * PRO: A simple network request returns complete Lighthouse results
 * CON: The URLs must be web-accessible.

-Approximate Eng effort: ~5 minutes for the first result. ~30 minutes for a script that evaluates and saves the results for hundreds of URLs.
+Approx eng effort: ~5 minutes for the first result. ~30 minutes for a script that evaluates and saves the results for hundreds of URLs.

 ## Option 2: Using the Lighthouse CLI on cloud hardware